BrunoMalaval/moodle-report_cohort_detail/README.md

 # moodle-report_cohortdetail #

-TODO Describe the plugin shortly here.
+This plugin is under development, but works as it stands

+Provides a report on cohorts members and use of them as enrolment method

 For a selected cohort, search and display :
-- cohort's member
+- cohort's member list
-- courses uses this cohort as enrolment method
+- courses list which use this cohort as enrolment method Show only courses where users have capacity enrol/cohort:config

+Without take care of selected cohort
+- courses list with cohorts use as enrolment method course must have at least one cohort enrolment method Show only courses where users have capacity enrol/cohort:config

 Users need to have capacity moodle/cohort:view in SYSTEM context to access report

-Show only courses where users have capacity enrol/cohort:config

-TODO Provide more detailed description here.
+## Installation ##

+Unzip the report in the /report directory of your Moodle installation.

+Rename the folder as "cohortdetail"

 ## License ##